pszmyd/car-race-csharp/README.md

    MoveForAnHour() // The vehicle travels for an hour.
 It increases the distance traveled.
 Call this from the Race::SimulateRace() only!
 ```

-> Hints<br />
+## Hints

 > Have you noticed that Car, Motorcycle and Truck share some similarities?
 Use inheritance to abstract away common parts.<br />
 > Use the built-in Random class to generate random numbers.
 Implement a util class around it, if you find it useful.

+## Static code analyzer for the sake of style guideline

+> <span style="color: red">WATCH OUT!</span> The project contains static code analyzer, named [StyleCop](https://github.com/StyleCop/StyleCop), which prevents you to successfully build your project in case of any violation of <br />
+> * naming
+> * commenting
+> * other style convention and guidance!